-Activity; F = Format and function n; T = Title VI or other civil rights practice S. Type/ Number Suggestion Explanation; Purpose Implementation Frequency T. 3 Consult with local leaders on language needs and cultural issues for each MPO-sponsored meeting outside of the State Transportation Building Conversations with local leader(s) in vicinity of a planned meeting can provide insights on particular needs that would facilitate public participation; to encourage and facilitate participation by all members of the public Ask a local leader when planning a meeting outside of the STB Ongoing, for each meeting outside of STB T. 4 Use audio recording devices to collect oral comments People with low or no vision or low literacy may be encouraged to make comments if they could be submitted orally; to facilitate public participation Provide this capability at each MPO and MPO-sponsored meeting Ongoing, for each meeting T. 5 Post translations of meeting and other notifications on website Posting translated versions of notices would eliminate a step for an LEP person seeking opportunities to participate; to facilitate participation by LEP persons Standardly post translations of meeting notifications (in the three primary languages other than English) on the website Ongoing, for each meeting outside of STB T. 6 Make large-format versions of key meeting materials available Support accessibility of information provided at public meetings; to facilitate participation Implement a standard practice of bringing three copies of large-format documents to meetings Ongoing
+Key: A = Activity; F = Format and function; T = Title VI or other civil rights practices.

+Type/ Number Suggestion Explanation; Purpose Implementation Frequency issues for each MPO- sponsored meeting outside of the State Transportation Building insights on particular needs that would facilitate public participation; to encourage and facilitate participation by all members of the public T. 4 Use audio recording devices to collect oral comments People with low or no vision or low literacy may be encouraged to make comments if they could be submitted orally; to facilitate public participation Provide this capability at each MPO and MPO-sponsored meeting Ongoing, for each meeting T. 5 Post translations of meeting and other notifications on website Posting translated versions of notices would eliminate a step for an LEP person seeking opportunities to participate; to facilitate participation by LEP persons Standardly post translations of meeting notifications (in the three primary languages other than English) on the website Ongoing, for each meeting outside of STB T. 6 Make large-format versions of key meeting materials available Support accessibility of information provided at public meetings; to facilitate participation Implement a standard practice of bringing three copies of large-format documents to meetings Ongoing